Slack for conferences

 - Create a dedicated channel for announcements

-Set your #general channel so that only Team Owners and Admins can post there.
+Set your #general channel so that only Workspace Owners and Admins can post there.
 You can rename your #general channel to something like #announcements.

 - Fine-tune your announcement settings

-We suggest restricting @channel, @here and @everyone notifications so that only Team Owners and Admins can use them.
+We suggest restricting @channel, @here and @everyone notifications so that only Workspace Owners and Admins can use them.
 This should help to reduce noise for attendees.

 Tip: Important news?
 With this setup, organizers (and only organizers) can use @everyone in the #announcements channel to notify every attendee about important developments.

-We suggest running your conference Slack team for about 3 months:
+We suggest running your conference Slack workspace for about 3 months:

 ⏳ 1 month before